moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 ----------
 These images are the sprites used when crops are growing on your farm.
 These images consist of eight 16 x 32px sprites (meaning the entire image must be 128 x 32px).
 The order of the sprites depends on the folder.

-You MUST have the appropriate matching images in the SpringObjects directory, or you will see errors.
+You MUST have the appropriate matching images in the Objects directory, or you will see errors.
 Specificaly, the Seeds, Crops, and Flowers subdirectories.
-See the SpringObjects section for more details.
+See the Objects section for more details.

 Try not to have the following in your image name unless otherwise noted to prevent unexpected behaviors:
 - -4.png